 Welcome to Dr. Pribut's Running Injuries web site.
 While we cover a variety of sports medicine topics, running injuries are at the core of this site.
-For a quick look at selected general medical news visit 98.6: Dr. Pribut's Blog which is my mostly medical blog.
-Current blog entries there include: Summertime running, Ralph Paffenbarger, sports medicine epidemiologist, and Sensationalism vs. Evidence Based Medicine.
-But the important injury and avoiding injury posts, are all listed below.
+For a quick look at selected topics visit 98.6: Dr. Pribut's Blog.
+Below you'll find information on how to avoid and treat running injuries and related topics.

 Highlights